nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Before Enabling Encryption
 --------------------------

-Plan very carefully before enabling encryption.
-You have the option to disable encryption, but there are scenarios where it is possible that some files will not be recoverable.
-It is best to think of encryption as all-or-nothing: either you use it, or you don't, and once files are encrypted they must always be encrypted.
+Plan very carefully before enabling encryption because **it is not reversible**, and if you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.

 Enabling Encryption